The grugq Illuminates Influence Operations

 Yeah, there’s nothing as good for your street cred as using the exact same nickname when you’re 40 as when you were 14.

 Well, the focus of our conversation today is going to be influence operations.
 I want to start at the beginning there, looking back at some of the history of that.
 Can you give us a little bit of a history lesson?
 What is the history of information warfare?
+The grugq:

 What’s great about information warfare is, in many ways, it’s as old as language.
 Information warfare has been part of the repertoire of spying and espionage.
 As we joke, spying is the second-oldest profession.
 So, info war has been with us since forever.